 The New York University Deferred Payment Plan allows you to pay 50% of your net balance due for the current term on the payment due date and defer the remaining 50% until later in the semester.

 A variety of educational benefits are available to veterans, their families, and in-service personnel, including the Yellow Ribbon Program.
 To learn how to use your VA benefits, please visit the Military Service/Veteran Resources website.

-The Gallatin School of Individualized Study is pleased to announce four $25,000 Dean’s Graduate Scholarships for incoming M.A. students.
-These scholarships provide support for outstanding students pursuing innovative programs of study that investigate questions and themes within four broad areas of interdisciplinary academic inquiry:
+The Gallatin School of Individualized Study awards four $25,000 Dean’s Graduate Scholarships to eligible incoming MA students.
+These scholarships provide support for outstanding students who are pursuing innovative programs of study that investigate questions and themes within these four broad areas of interdisciplinary academic inquiry:

-America Reads/America Counts is the largest program of its kind in the nation and provides an excellent opportunity for graduate students to earn money while working in a rewarding job.
-Working under the supervision of classroom teachers, NYU students help schoolchildren acquire literacy and/or mathematical skills.
-Tutors need not be enrolled in a preparation program or have prior tutoring experience, but must be able to make a minimum weekly commitment of six hours in blocks of no less than two hours.
+NYU America Reads and Counts is the largest program of its kind in the nation and provides an excellent opportunity for graduate students to earn money while working in a local NYC public school.
+Working under the supervision of classroom teachers, NYU students help school children acquire literacy and/or mathematical skills.
+Tutors need not be enrolled in a teacher preparation program or have prior tutoring experience.
+Tutors must have a Federal Work-Study allotment determined on the basis of their FAFSA in order to participate in the program.